 The Navigator is the part of the AI that is responsible for pathfinding.
 Actually, his algorithm is fairly straightforward.
 Given an objective by the Manager, the Navigator determines the shortest path through a series of waypoints that are defined in the level file, then hands each waypoint in turn to the Driver.

 The new AI is making good progress; I’d say it’s about 90% finished.
 (The other 90% remains to be done.)
 After writing the code, it cleanly fell apart into three largely independent modules.
+I like to name my classes after corresponding real-world things, so these are called the Driver, the Navigator and the Manager.

 After deciding in which direction to take the game, the last few days have been a matter of implementing this.
 Due to various circumstances I haven’t been able to get as much done as I would’ve liked to, which is why this post is relatively short and fragmented.